Survivor Theme Party Game Challenges

 Challenge #6: Challenge Name For Board: Big Foot

 To Make The Game:

-Cut out two pairs of giant feet out of wood.
-Attach heavy duty straps to them
+Cut out two pairs of giant feet out of wood or heavy duty cardboard.
+Attach heavy duty straps to them,

 so the team members can slide their feet in them.

 Print out and make the Puzzle Tiles:

 Print out any image.
 You can download and print my blank pattern —>Survivor Puzzle Pattern.
 I printed out my husband’s logo and then glued it to a board using Mod Podge.
 Then just cut out tiles using a jig saw.
 Update: To answer a question: I used a blowtorch to make the burnt, old look to the puzzle before I Mod Podged it.
 Just hold it back a little ways or you will burn your paper completely.

 Have the teams decide who will be the runners and one or two people to be the

 puzzle solvers.
 Line up the runners for the team on the start line.
 The solvers